 Discount for Eligible Clients

-We offer a discount for active-duty military, police officers, and firefighter clients.
+We offer a discount for active-duty military clients.
 Those clients that qualify and are current on all payments can receive 10% off billed time at the conclusion of the case.

 This does not apply to reserve or retired personnel and clients must provide proof of active duty.
 Clients must also mention the discount during the initial consultation to qualify.